jfhbrook/public/attic/README.md

 by the pool at the same time.
 That said, if memory serves it was otherwise quite easy to move around once you knew how a sailboat worked!

+## prm

+`prm` was my first attempt at infrastructure-as-code for COPR.
+I'm currently using a script which uses a yaml-based kubernetes-inspired DSL in `coprctl`, but `prm` used a bespoke bash-based DSL, and was intended to cover more use cases than just COPR.
+It was fun to write, but hard to maintain, and in the end not quite what I wanted.

 ## PSeudo

 A powershell module for faking the UX of the `sudo` command (without the